microsoft/playwright/docs/src/selectors.md

 ## React selectors

 React selectors allow selecting elements by its component name.
-If component has multiple root elements (see [React Fragments](https://reactjs.org/docs/fragments.html)), `react` selector will return all of them.

 To find React element names in a tree use [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).